-Dave Cusano recently concluded his fourth season at the helm of the Wheaton men's and women's indoor and outdoor track & field programs.
+Dave Cusano starts his fifth season at the helm of the Wheaton men's and women's indoor and outdoor track & field programs in 2015-16.
 Cusano has coached 49 All-Americans and two NCAA National Champions combined between both programs.

 On the women’s side, Cusano has led Wheaton to six national placements and four top-10 finishes in just four years including a fourth place team finish at the 2014 NCAA Indoor National Championships.
 Cusano has earned two New England Women's and Men's Athletic Conference (NEWMAC) Coach of the Year honors guiding the women's squad to a pair of back-to-back runner-up finishes at the conference championships during his first two seasons.
 The women's squad also finished second at the 2014 NEWMAC Championships.